Symposium on Solid and Physical Modeling (SPM) 2024

 For researchers and practitioners who deal with geometric models, turning a theoretical algorithm into a reliable computer program might become a tricky and sometimes frustrating task.
 Even when an algorithm is provably correct, its actual implementation might still fail because it approximates real numbers with finite floating point representations.
 Exact geometric predicates and adaptive precision may help, but the cost in terms of performance loss can be relevant.
 This talk analyses and discusses how recent results have tackled this fundamental problem.
 Starting from Shewchuk's seminal work and CGAL approach to robustness, I will show how geometric algorithms can be made robust with virtually no performance penalty.
 We will see how the concept of "indirect geometric predicate" has enabled the development of a whole new family of modern algorithms that resolve long lasting problems within the solid and physical modeling community, including 3D arrangements, boolean operations, cascaded editing, volume meshing and multi-material fabrication.

-Dr. Ye Wang -- Audodesk Research
+Ye Wang -- Audodesk Research

 Ye Wang is a dedicated researcher and entrepreneur, whose journey in technology for design and make has spanned over a decade.
 She began her research journey at MIT's graphics lab, where she pioneered the development of a volumetric design tool for 3D printing.
 Building on this foundation, she has been involved in creating successful 3D printing design tools such as Meshmixer and played a key role in the early development of Onshape, the first cloud-based and version-controlled CAD systems.
 Her entrepreneurial spirit led her to establish a company specializing in collaboration tools for architecture, engineering, and construction.
 Currently, she serves as a Senior Principal Research Scientist at Autodesk Research, focusing on AI for design knowledge transfer, sustainable design, and conceptual design.
 She’s also actively engaged in collaborations with academic institutions and participates in industrial research projects aimed at deploying future design tools.